 This involves the upgrading of all street lights to energy-efficient LED technology to decrease energy consumption and costs, as well as decrease light trespass and pollution in the Village.

-In 2018, the Village of Bourbonnais launched BoardDocs - a paperless governance solution.
-This software enables the Village of Bourbonnais Board of Trustees to facilitate an entirely paperless decision-making process at all Village Board and Committee Meetings.
+The Village of Bourbonnais proudly utilizes BoardDocs - a paperless governance solution.
+This software enables the Board of Trustees to facilitate an entirely paperless decision-making process at all Village Board and Committee Meetings.

 Emily and Andrew Phelps, children of Bourbonnais Police Chief Jim Phelps, received a $500 grant from the Bradley-Bourbonnais Community High School Foundation and hauled in donations of cash, mulch and trees from businesses both near and far - from local to businesses as Tennessee and Michigan.